Fast gradient-free optimization of excitations in variational quantum eigensolvers: Comprehensive overview of standard approaches in variational quantum algorithms

 \subsection{Quantum-aware optimization for rotations: Rotosolve and SMO}

 The Rotosolve \cite{ostaszewski_StructureOptimizationParameterized_2021} optimization method describes a coordinate descent approach, i.e., only a single parameter $\theta_j$ is updated in each iteration while the other parameters $\theta_{i\neq j}$ are held fixed.
-Multiple extensions of Rotosolve/SMO have been proposed such as Fraxis \cite{watanabe_OptimizingParameterizedQuantum_2023,wada_SimulatingTimeEvolution_2022} and FQS \cite{wada_SequentialOptimalSelections_2024}.
+Multiple extensions of Rotosolve/SMO have been proposed such as Free-Axis Selection (Fraxis) \cite{watanabe_OptimizingParameterizedQuantum_2021,watanabe_OptimizingParameterizedQuantum_2023,wada_SimulatingTimeEvolution_2022}, Free Quaternion Selection (FQS) \cite{wada_SequentialOptimalSelections_2024,kurogi_OptimizingParameterizedControlled_2024} and the Unitary Block Optimization Scheme (UBOS) \cite{slattery_UnitaryBlockOptimization_2022}.
 On the other hand, Rotosolve has never been extended to excitation operators as studied here despite several attempts \cite{armaos_EfficientParabolicOptimisation_2021,li_EfficientRobustParameter_2024} using polynomial fits, unaware of the correct analytical form as a second-order Fourier series.
 For each update step, the entire energy function along the current parameter is reconstructed, which has the form of a simple cosine curve

 and the parameter is set to the then classically and analytically determined minimum of the reconstruction.
 To determine the coefficients $A, \Phi, c$ the energy is evaluated on the quantum computer for three suitable shifts of the parameter $\theta_j$.
 Note that one evaluation can be saved by reusing the energy value from the previous iteration.
 Importantly, the applicability of Rotosolve is limited to rotations, i.e., parameterized operators of the form $\exp(i\theta_j G /2)$ with $G^2 = I$, and, moreover, all parameters must be independent of each other, meaning that each $\theta_j$ must only occur once in the variational quantum circuit.